matyasselmeci/hpc-annex/work-order.md

   jobs to request that the `.sif` file never be transferred (see the container universe documentation) and set up a stard transform in the pilot to prepend the full path to the shared `.sif` directory.

+  - [ ] It may not be hard to instead change HTCondor to evaluate `transfer_container` in the shadow in the context of the machine ad, which would allow us to not transfer the .sif file if we're running on an annex of the right name (or that advertises having a pre-staged .sif file).
+This would let a startd transform on the EP fix up the .sif file's location.

 UX/UI Work
 ----------